johnwason/nx_curve_sampling/README.md

 ## Download

 See "Releases" for built files.
-The `nx_curve_sampler.dll` file is a compiled version of the user function.
+The `nx_curve_sampling.dll` file is a compiled version of the user function.

 ## Usage

-The `nx_curve_sampler.dll` is an "NX Open" function that is applied to a model.
+The `nx_curve_sampling.dll` is an "NX Open" function that is applied to a model.
 Begin by opening a model that has a curve to be sampled.
 Click "File" -> "Execute" -> "NX Open".

 ![](docs/figures/execute_nx_open.png)